dglsparsons/dglsparsons.github.io/posts/else-statement.md

 cover: /img/remote/thinking.webp
 ---

 I've been a professional programmer for the last several years.
 During this time I've risen rapidly through the ranks.
-I started as an intern, but I'm now the Lead Engineer responsible for a suite of products that serve over 160,000 people in over 140 different countries across the globe.
+I started as an intern, but I'm now the Lead Engineer responsible for a suite of products that serve over 160,000 people in over 140 different countries.

 Recently, I took a look back across all the code I've written during these years (that I still have access to).
 I've written production code in a huge variety of languages, through Haskell, Scala, Go, Python, Java or Javascript.
 Across all these, I noticed one significant trend: I pretty much never use the ELSE statement.